'Dad, that's it. She's dead': Another day of loss in Ukraine

 She was one of three bodies on the littered ground.

-One body appeared unrecognizable.
+One body was unrecognizable.
 A second, with a torn yellow dress and a blue slipper blown off, lay beside a splintered wooden bench.
-Next to it, there was a box of half-eaten fruit, cherries and apples, speckled with blood.
+Next to it was a box of half-eaten fruit, cherries and apples, speckled with blood.

 Inside a purse left on the bench, a mobile phone rang.